Double Live Gonzo!: Recording

 Nugent later said, "There are moments on that album I can not listen to.
 I can not listen to "Stranglehold".
 It's a piece of shit.
 The son of a bitch is too slow.
 It's out of fucking tune.
-"Great White Buffalo" is one of my all-time favourite songs.
+"Great White Buffalo" is one of my all-time favorite songs.
 I can't even listen to the cocksucker on that record."